KantiCodes/ml-basic-KMeans/README.md

 _Feel free to merge request better definition_.

 # Introduction
-This repository presents step by step usage of [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) algorithm from [sklearn](https://scikit-learn.org/stable/) library.
+This repository presents step by step usage of [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) algorithm from [sklearn](https://scikit-learn.org/stable/) library using python in [jupyter notebook](https://jupyter.org/) (open source scientific tool supporting many languages).
 I am going to first show how to cluster the data assuming the number of cluster on a guess and then present [***Elbow Technique***](https://en.wikipedia.org/wiki/Elbow_method_(clustering)#:~:text=In%20cluster%20analysis%2C%20the%20elbow,number%20of%20clusters%20to%20use) used to determine right number of clusters.

 # KMeans intuition / naive KMeans
 KMeans is an unsupervised clustering method that clusters the data based on the similarity between the samples.